GsDeluxe/Reverse-Shell-In-Python/README.md

 # Reverse-Shell-In-Python
 A Multi Client And Singular Client Reverse Shell Made In Python

+⚠️ I AM NOT RESPONSIBLE FOR ANY MISUSE OF THIS TOOL

 ## Setup

 1. Edit Host And Client